[EVENTS]

 As practising artists and at times lecturers working

-than two decades, is as intimate as it gets.
-Equally, as someone who
+more than two decades, is as intimate as it gets.
+Equally, as

-has always admired and enjoyed Mark's creativity and wonderful
+someone who has always admired and enjoyed Mark's creativity

-collaborations with partner Tamiko, I am sure our conversation will
+and wonderful collaborations with partner Tamiko, I am sure

 Neville’s persistent drive to stretch the physical,

-engages with, together with the breadth of his exceptional practice,
+he engages with, together with the breadth of his exceptional

 photography, and social interventions makes him one of the most